Judi Love

-Judy Veronica Thomas (born 4 June 1980), known professionally as Judi Love, is an English stand-up comedian and presenter.
-She began her stand-up career in 2011 but came to prominence as a panellist on the ITV talk show Loose Women.
-As well as competing on the BBC competition series MasterChef, Love also competed in the nineteenth series of Strictly Come Dancing; finishing in tenth place, and the thirteenth series of Taskmaster.
+Judi Love (born Judy Veronica Thomas; 4 June 1980) is an English stand-up comedian and presenter.
+She is a regular panellist on the ITV talk show Loose Women.
+In 2020, Love appeared on the first all-black panel in the show's 25-year history, alongside Charlene White, Brenda Edwards, and Kéllé Bryan; the panel has appeared many times since then.
+She competed on the BBC competition series MasterChef, finishing in third place; the nineteenth series of Strictly Come Dancing, finishing in tenth place; and the thirteenth series of Taskmaster, finishing in last place.

 Early and personal life

-Judi Love was born on 4 June 1980 in Hackney, London to Jamaican parents and is the youngest of five children.
+Love was born on 4 June 1980 in Hackney, London, where she now lives, to Jamaican parents and is the youngest of five children.
 She spent the majority of her youth in and around the East London area.
 Love studied a degree in Community Arts and Social Science and a Masters in Social Work from the Tavistock Institute.
-Love has two children, a daughter and a son.

 Career

-Love began comedy when she performed a set in front of her class for a module, in which she revealed the comedic side of caring for her mother, who died in 2009 with dementia.
+Love began comedy when she performed a set in front of her class for a module, in which she revealed the comedic side of caring for her mother, who died in 2009 from dementia.
 In 2011, Love made her professional stage debut with a show titled Laughter Is Healing.
 Love hosted the 2019 London Critics' Circle Awards, and in 2020, she began appearing as a panellist on the ITV talk show Loose Women.
 Love also appeared on Celebrity MasterChef in July 2020, in which she was a finalist.
 In 2021, Love was announced as a contestant on the nineteenth series of Strictly Come Dancing.
 She was eliminated on 31 October 2021, finishing in tenth place.
-Love has most recently starred in series 13 of Taskmaster, alongside presenters Greg Davies and Alex Horne.
+Love then starred in series 13 of Taskmaster.
+On occasion, she deputises for regular DJs on BBC Radio 2.

+In March 2025, she starred in the first series of LOL: Last One Laughing UK, hosted by Jimmy Carr & Roisin Conaty, alongside Richard Ayoade, Sara Pascoe, Lou Sanders, Rob Beckett, Bob Mortimer, Joe Wilkinson, Joe Lycett, Daisy May Cooper & Harriet Kemsley.